Alex079/vscode-avr-helper/README.md

 Displayed as `Flash`

 This item triggers a connection to the device using the programmer to list all available memory areas of the currently connected device.
 The user can select memory areas to flash, these areas must be present in ELF file sections for the operation to succeed.
-The build is triggered automatically before flashing if needed.
+The build is triggered automatically if needed before flashing.

 ## Requirements